-- If the student does not have note any in the different sections will consider No Presented, NP.

-- July: Evaluation of the second announcement.

-a) it will keep the note of the first corresponding announcement to the works tutelados and seminars.

-b) The student will be able to do an only proof written on the contents of the three proofs realised to surpass the corresponding part to proofs of short answer and to the resolution of problems and/or exercises
+- If the student does not have note any in the different sections will consider No Presented, NP. - July: Evaluation of the second announcement. - a) It will keep the note of the first corresponding announcement to the seminars and master session. - b) The student will be able to do an only proof written on the contents of the complete matter